-Okay actually yeah, we get this one quite a bit.
-We have noticed that the USCIS as well as the national Visa center has started scrutinizing affidavit of support documents that list a petitioner or the sponsor as being self-employeed and so what they wanna see is now at least 6 months of bank statements, they wanna see at least three years of tax returns instead of one year of tax returns, they wanna see a letter of self-employment, so we noticed that we’ve seen quite a few RFE letters request for confidence on folks who are self-employeed.
+We have noticed that the USCIS as well as the National Visa Center has started scrutinizing affidavit of support documents that list a petitioner or the sponsor as being self-employed and so what they want to see is now at least 6 months of bank statements.
+They want to see at least three years of tax returns instead of one year of tax returns.
+They want to see a letter of self-employment.
+We’ve seen quite a few RFE letters (request for evidence) on folks who are self-employed.
 They really just wanna prove that you actually have the income and you can show that you actually make the income listed on the form I-864 affidavit of support so really it’s just … you just need to provide more supporting evidence and also you need to have filed your taxes for the last three years and provide not only the tax returns but any W2s or … well you wouldn’t have W2s if you’re self-employeed but probably 1099s or anything like that and you need to include all of the tax forms as well that includes the schedules, B, C, and D.

 You need all of that so when you say scrutinize, it just means that they’re looking for more evidence and they just wanna make sure you meet the income requirements.